Dear YES Families,

-We are well into winter weather at this time of the school year, particularly after this last week!
+We are well into winter weather at this time of the school year, despite the washout that made all the snow disappear last week!
 Please make sure that your students are coming to school with the proper winter gear.
 At a minimum, winter jackets, hats, gloves, and boots are necessary each day this time of year.
+When the snow returns students will need snow pants to play in the snowy areas of the playground as well.
 Here are some reminders of our playground winter procedures:

 - We will NOT go outside if the temperature on our website is 5 degrees or below.
-There are any number of sites to check for temperature, for consistency we will use the one on our YES website.
+There are a number of sites to check for temperature, but for consistency, we will use the one on our YES website.
 Wind chill plays into this but fluctuates within seconds.
 The effect of a consistent wind chill combined with a temperature of 5 or below, may cause us to stay inside.

-- Students who want to play on the snowbank at the end of the playground must wear boots and snow pants.
+- Students who want to play on the snowbanks on the playground must wear boots and snow pants.

 - Students who want to play on the wood chip area when it is covered with snow must wear boots.

 - Students who want to roll, crawl around, etc. on the wood chip area, must wear boots and snow pants.
 Put a simpler way, if students are going to get wet in the snow, they need boots and snow pants!

 CONFERENCES, REPORT CARDS & MAP ASSESSMENTS: JANUARY- MARCH